Panels, inverter and electrical

 Choosing a panel

 When you open the panels task, you'll be prompted to select a panel to use.
-Select from the manufacturers on the left and then from the individual panels in the middle.
+Select a manufacturer on the left and then select an individual panel in the middle.
 You may need to scroll up or down to see the individual panels.

 Can't find what you're looking for?
 Add custom panels